Voluntary Codes of Conduct and Public Commitments

-Voluntary Codes of Conduct and Public Commitments are non-legislated commitments, voluntarily made by companies, associations and other organizations.
-Equitable Bank has adopted a number of Voluntary Commitments and Codes of Conduct that are designed to protect consumers.
+Voluntary Codes of Conduct and Public Commitments are non-legislated commitments, voluntarily made by the Canadian banking industry, associations and other organizations.
+Equitable Bank has adopted a number of Voluntary Commitments and Codes of Conduct that are designed to protect our customers and serve you better.

-This Commitment specifies the information banks must provide about mortgage security, as well as how and when it should be provided.
-Its purpose is to ensure consumers shopping for a residential mortgage have the information they need to make an informed decision.
+A commitment to provide consumers with information about mortgage security in order to ensure consumers shopping for a residential mortgage have the information they need to make an informed decision.

-If customers choose to break their mortgage or pay it off early, they may incur a mortgage prepayment charge.
-This Code outlines the type of information that lenders must provide to help customers make an informed decision about mortgage prepayment.
+If borrowers choose to break their mortgage or pay it off early, they may incur a mortgage prepayment charge.
+This code outlines the information that must be provided to assist borrowers in making an informed decision about mortgage prepayment.

 Everyday Banking & Online Services

-This Commitment states that banks must make certain information available to help clients understand the implications of using a Power of Attorney (i.e., giving someone else the authority to do banking for them) or opening a joint deposit account (i.e., where two or more people have ownership rights over the same account).
+A commitment to provide certain information to customers to help them understand the implications of using a Power of Attorney (i.e., giving someone else the authority to do banking for them) or opening a joint deposit account (i.e., where two or more people have ownership rights over the same account).

-This document was created to help develop a consumer protection framework for online transactions.
+A guide to protect customers in online transactions.
 More specifically, it sets out a number of principles that address information provision, contract formation, privacy, security of payment and personal information, redress, liability, unsolicited commercial email and consumer awareness.

-This policy protects VISA cardholders by eliminating consumer liability against certain fraudulent transactions.
+This policy protects VISA cardholders by eliminating consumer liability against certain fraudulent VISA transactions.

 Powers of Attorney and Joint Deposit Accounts: What you need to know